SkyCiv Documentation

 However, the equation above is only applicable if the eccentricities are within the kern ( \( \frac{L}{6} \) ) of the foundation where bearing pressure is present in the whole area.

-When the eccentricities exceeded the kern, The detailed bearing pressure pattern article explains here.
+When the eccentricities exceeded the kern, the detailed article on bearing pressure pattern is explained here.

 \( \text{Allowable Bearing Capacity} > \text{ Actual (Governing) Bearing Pressure on the Foundation} \)